decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-15-simplex-from-benign.md

 author: Ittai Abraham
 ---

 In this post we present a [Simplex](https://simplex.blog)  protocol that solves single shot [consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) and is resilient to $f < n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/), under [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
 In a previous post we showed how to move [from Tendermint to Simplex](https://decentralizedthoughts.github.io/2025-06-18-simplex/).
+For a map of the surrounding Simplex line, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 In this post we show how to move from [Benign Simplex](https://decentralizedthoughts.github.io/2025-11-08-benign-simplex/) to Simplex.
 Benign Simplex is resilient to $f<n/2$ omission failures in the same setting.
 Moving from omission failures to Byzantine failures requires three changes: